 Port Facilities (Vehicles and Travelling Cranes)

-The company Kalmar is worth mentioning in this matter since it got an award by PEMA association for innovative and cutting-the-edge development in the industry.
-With its fast-charging system called Kalmar FastCharge™ it amazed the jury among 21 participating companies.
-In the option FastCharge™ Kalmar offers AGV (automated guided vehicles), Shuttle carriers and Straddle carriers.
+The company Kalmar is worth mentioning since they got an award by the PEMA association for innovative and cutting-the-edge development in the industry.
+With its fast-charging system called Kalmar FastCharge™, they amazed the jury among 21 participating companies.
+Within the option FastCharge™, Kalmar offers AGV (automated guided vehicles), Shuttle carriers, and Straddle carriers.
+Vehicles are equipped with LTO battery systems.
 Charging of vehicles is performed during their downtimes.
-Comparing to diesel vehicles, electrification offers:

 o smoother acceleration,